knative/docs/docs/eventing/configuration/sources-configuration.md

 In addition to the parameters that you can configure in the PingSource resource, there is a global ConfigMap called `config-ping-defaults`.
 This ConfigMap allows you to change the maximum amount of data that the PingSource adds to the CloudEvents it produces.

-The `dataMaxSize` parameter allows you to set the maximum number of bytes allowed to be sent for a message excluding any base64 decoding.
+The `data-max-size` parameter allows you to set the maximum number of bytes allowed to be sent for a message excluding any base64 decoding.
 The default value, `-1`, sets no limit for data.

 ```
 apiVersion: v1